Casper Snow Mattress Review

 3.1 s

 This mattress isn't very responsive.
-This is typical of memory foam, which recovers its shape slowly after being compressed, though this mattress responds more slowly than many other mattresses that contain memory foam, like the Helix Midnight Luxe.
+This is typical of memory foam, which recovers its shape slowly after being compressed.
+However, this mattress responds more slowly than many other memory foam mattresses, such as the Helix Midnight Luxe.
 This can make it challenging to move around or change sleep positions, but it also creates a hugging sensation.
-Depending on whether or not you're a fan of memory foam, you might like or dislike this feeling.
+Depending on whether you're a fan of memory foam, you may like or dislike this feeling.

 8.5